 The cost of your malpractice coverage can vary greatly due to a number of factors, including your claims history, the type of patient interactions you have, the insurance company you are placed with and more.
 Cunningham Group created this premium estimation tool by drawing from its database of thousands of physician clients.
 Below are five malpractice estimation premium buckets to gauge how expensive your coverage should be.
 The buckets are numbered 1 to 5 — with #1 being the least expensive and #5 the most costly.

-Historic Medical Malpractice Insurance Rates in California for Physicians.
+History of Medical Malpractice Reforms in California

 MICRA was the first major state tort reform legislation to arise from the medical malpractice insurance crisis of the early 1970s.
 Prior to the passing of MICRA, physicians throughout the Golden State had threatened to go on strike due to the prohibitively expensive cost of medical malpractice insurance.
 MICRA instituted several reforms that stabilized this trend and have helped keep rates for liability insurance reasonable.
 MICRA has frequently served as a model for other states seeking to reform their medical liability systems.
-MICRA’s provisions include:

 - $250,000 cap on noneconomic damages.